-The idea of building an art market for creative folks of the Baltic Sea countries would come true if governments of our region join and support the project.
-We do hope that the BSAP will open its watergate latest by the 100-year anniversary of Finland who will become the first centenarian in December 6th, 2017.
-The other east coast Baltic countries Lithuania, Estonia, Poland and Latvia will reach the same honourable age in next year 2018.
+The idea of building an art market for creative folks of the Baltic Sea would come true if governments of our region join and support the project.
+We expect the BSAP will open its watergate latest by midsummer of 2021.